Updated July 2021

 There’s also no team collaboration features outside of active meetings: no general team messaging, file sharing, or task tracking, so you’ll need to get other apps to supplement.
 Juggling multiple apps can lead to time lost to toggling and information slipping through the cracks.
 If growth and efficiency are your top priorities, it might be best to look around for a more inclusive video conferencing option.

-4. Microsoft Office 365 E3: Good for project management
+4. Microsoft 365 E3: Good for project management

 But there were a few drawbacks that hurt the platform when it came to overall value.
-Similar to RingCentral, there are a ton of possible app integrations with Microsoft 365.
-But unlike RingCentral, you have to pay extra for certain add-ons, like phone and audio conferencing.
+Similar to RingCentral Video, there are a ton of possible app integrations with Microsoft 365.
+But unlike RingCentral Video, you have to pay extra for certain video conference add-ons, like phone and audio conferencing.
 And business texting isn’t even an option.

 5. Zoho Meeting: Good for collaboration with clients